How we keep GamesNostalgia safe from viruses and malware

 Published: 6 June 2018, 9:28 pm

-Running a website with almost 800 downloadable games and more than 1500 files gives you much responsibility regarding the safety of the PCs and Macs that will download those files.
+Running a website with more than 1000 games and more than 2000 files gives us a huge responsibility regarding the safety of the PCs and Macs that will download those files.

-GamesNostalgia is known as an extremely well-curated website, that doesn't spam or fill the pages with aggressive advertising, and that provides only quality content.
-We want to keep this solid reputation, and the last thing we want is to hear that someone got a virus after downloading a file from our website.
+Our visitors know that GamesNostalgia is an extremely well-curated website that doesn't spam or fill the pages with aggressive advertising and only provides quality content.
+We want to maintain this solid reputation, and the last thing we want is to hear that someone got a virus after downloading a file from our website.
 That's why we take all the necessary countermeasures.

 Server-side generated packages